permissions-dispatcher/permissions-dispatcher-plugin/README.md

 | Prompt (Default) | Show dialog                   |
 | Always           | Always rebuild without dialog |
 | Not Always       | Does not rebuild              |

-# How to install?

-Use the IDE's plugin manager to install the latest version of the plugin.

 # Supported PermissionsDispatcher version